kwyse/personal-website/content/posts/five-months-into-hackers-diet.md

 ## Burning fat by undereating

 This is controversial.
-Every single friend, family member and physician/nutritionist/personal trainer I have every spoken to has recommended against this.
+Every single friend, family member and physician/nutritionist/personal trainer I have ever spoken to has recommended against this.
 They say that going under your recommended calorie intake by any significant amount will force your body into "starvation mode" and that once you stop you will put all the weight back on, because your metabolism will be so